Alonewolf963/Java-Chat-Application/README.md

 ![image](https://github.com/Alonewolf963/Java-Chat-Application/assets/91773191/9320f04a-b115-4986-a6eb-e2bd69a4a4e1)
 Client Window will appear like above

-3) Type the message in Text bar and Hit "Enter"
+3) Type the message in Text bar and Hit "Send"
 ![image](https://github.com/Alonewolf963/Java-Chat-Application/assets/91773191/a10be669-4d2d-4f32-b79e-429771d816f9)
 Messages will transfer successfully and also Time will be shown below each message